ElieShalhoub/FSND-Project4/README.md

 word from a predefined list of words.
 The user attempts to guess the word one letter at a time.
 If the guessed is a letter that is in the target word, the user proceeds and guesses another, if it is not start drawing a hangman.
 A total of 7 wrong attempts is allowed.
-The user's scores 3 points when he/she guess the word, and 0 otherwise.
-The user ranking is ultimately defined by the total points accumulated from the games they played
+The user's score from each game is the number of attempts remaing when he has correctly guessed the work, and 0 otherwise.
+The user ranking is ultimately defined by the total points accumulated from the games played.

 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.